rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 #### Setup K8S Cluster & Deploy Isecl-k8s-extensions

 * Setup master and worker node for k8s.
 Worker node should be setup on SGX host machine.
-Master node can be any VM machine.
+Master node can be any system.
 * Please note whatever hostname has been used on worker node while registering SGX_Agent with SHVS, use same node-name in join command.
 * Once the master/worker setup is done, follow below steps:

 ##### Untar packages and load docker images
-* Copy tar output isecl-k8s-extensions-*.tar.gz from build VM binaries folder to /opt/ directory on the Master Node and extract the contents.
+* Copy tar output isecl-k8s-extensions-*.tar.gz from build system's binaries folder to /opt/ directory on the Master Node and extract the contents.
 ```
     cd /opt/
     tar -xvzf isecl-k8s-extensions-*.tar.gz